-South Dakotans should start getting used to dialing 10 digits when making local phone calls.
+South Dakotans should start dialing 10 digits when making local phone calls.

 The Federal Communications Commission adopted last summer an order approving the designation of 988 as the 3-digit dialing code for the National Suicide Prevention Lifeline.
 This designation will require South Dakota residents to transition to 10-digit dialing for local phone calls.

 October 24, 2021: Callers should dial 10 digits for all local calls.
 Some phone providers might not complete 7-digit calls starting on this date.

 July 15, 2022: Callers must dial 10 digits to make local calls.
 No phone providers will complete seven-digit calls after this date.

 July 16, 2022: All 988 calls will be routed to the suicide prevention hotline.
 Prior to July 16, 2022, those wishing to reach the Suicide Lifeline must continue to dial 1-800-273-TALK (8255).

 In some states like South Dakota, 988 is a prefix for some local phone numbers.
 Therefore, if a caller tried dialing 988-1111 after 988 becomes the suicide helpline number, the call would be sent to the suicide helpline.
 Dialing the 10-digit phone number will prevent calls from being misdirected.

 Alliance recommends that customers get in the habit of dialing the 605 area code plus the 7-digit phone number to make local calls.

 What other changes will customers need to make?